Dotneteer/spectnetide/Documentation/Scripting/ScriptingObjectModelReference.md

 [`ReadOnlyMemorySlice`](ReadOnlyMemorySlice.md) | This class represents a read-only slice of the memory in the Spectrum virtual machine
-[`ScreenBitmap`](ScreenBitmap.md) | This class represents the current screen's pixels, including the border [`ScreenConfiguration`](ScreenConfiguration.md) | This class represents the configuration of the virtual machine's screen [`ScreenConfiguration`](ScreenConfiguration.md) | This class represents the configuration of the virtual machine's screen [`ScreenRenderingStatus`](ScreenRenderingStatus.md) | Provides properties about the current screen rendering status of the machine
+[`ScreenBitmap`](ScreenBitmap.md) | This class represents the current screen's pixels, including the border [`ScreenConfiguration`](ScreenConfiguration.md) | This class represents the configuration of the virtual machine's screen [`ScreenRenderingStatus`](ScreenRenderingStatus.md) | Provides properties about the current screen rendering status of the machine
 [`ScreenRenderingTable`](ScreenRenderingTable.md) | Represents the screen rendering table of the virtual machine [`ScreenRenderingTact`](ScreenRenderingTact.md) | Provides details about a screen rendering tact